Nkj-718/HomeHunt/readme.md

 ## Troubleshooting

-- If backend fails to start, confirm `.env` exists in `Backend/` and `MONGO_DB` is valid.
+- If backend fails to start, confirm `.env` exists in `Server/` and `MONGO_DB` is valid.
 - If frontend cannot call APIs, verify backend is running on `8001` and CORS origins match.
-- On Windows, folder names are case-sensitive in commands here; use exactly `Backend` and `Frontend`.
+- On Windows, folder names are case-sensitive in commands here; use exactly `Server` and `Client`.
-- If images do not render, ensure files exist under `Backend/uploads` and backend static route is active.
+- If images do not render, ensure files exist under `Server/uploads` and backend static route is active.

 ---